maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Uri %1l-messaġġ ta 'għajnuna biex tikseb lista b'għażliet possibbli tal-linja tal-kmand Bitcoin</translation>

 YES
-There is a spacing issue: "%1" and "l-messaġġ" are merged ("%1l-messaġġ"), which is incorrect. "%1" should be separated.
-Also, "Uri %1l-messaġġ ta 'għajnuna" translates as "Show %1the help message", which is ungrammatical.
+The translation is problematic.
+The placement of "%1" is not correct, and there is a typographical issue with "Uri %1l-messaġġ" (should be "Uri l-messaġġ ta' għajnuna %1").
+There are also spacing inconsistencies (e.g., extra space before the apostrophe in "ta 'għajnuna").
+The translation is understandable but not natural.

 Correct translation:
-Uri l-messaġġ ta’ għajnuna ta’ %1 biex tikseb lista b’għażliet possibbli tal-linja tal-kmand Bitcoin
+Uri l-messaġġ ta’ għajnuna %1 biex tikseb lista b’għażliet possibbli tal-linja tal-kmand Bitcoin
 ```

 ```